Zach-Switzer/AeroHydro/README.md

 # AeroHydro

-To run the final prject "Monoplanes_Biplanes_and_Triplanes":
+To run the final project "Monoplanes_Biplanes_and_Triplanes":

 1. Download or clone the repository Zach-Switzer/AeroHydro
 2. Move the folder "Final Project" to a Jupyter Notebook